 Depth perception: Your eyes quickly and accurately judge the distance and speed of objects – important for club selection and figuring out if it is worth it to walk up to the green or grab a ride on the cart.

 All these skills rely on one factor: clear vision.
 Without clear vision, the information coming into the brain is…well…fuzzy which can lead to bad decision making and poor shot execution.
 Not ideal for your handicap.
-If golf is your game and glasses and contact lenses are not helping you see the golf ball and make the most of your time on the course, perhaps it is time for a conversation with your eye doctor about vision correction options.
+If golf is your game and glasses and/or contact lenses are not helping you see the golf ball and make the most of your time on the course, perhaps it is time for a conversation with your eye doctor about vision correction options.